 In a nutshell, the MTHFR gene involves the final step of the conversion of folate (or folic acid) into the active form that the body uses called methylfolate.
 This active form gets used in a bunch of different ways in the body, which is why the MTHFR variants impact such a variety of different conditions.
 (Check out my MTHFR article for more detailed background on the gene.)

 One topic that I haven’t seen written about very often is the link between the MTHFR variants and migraines.
 There have been many studies (50+) over the last few years that show an increased risk of migraines in people who carry the common MTHFR variants.

 What do the studies show?

-- Another meta-analysis specifically looked at Asian populations and found that the MTHFR C677T variant was associated with an increased risk of migraines.[ref]
+- Another meta-analysis specifically looked at Asian populations and found associations between the MTHFR C677T variant and an increased risk of migraines.[ref]

 - The A1298C variant was found to be associated with the risk of migraines in a North Indian population, but the C677T variant was not found to differ statistically between patients and the control group.[ref]